siavashserver/neonrvm/README.md

 every house these days.
 You also need [CMake] to configure and generate build files.

-neonrvm requires a linear algebra library providing CBLAS/LAPACKE interface to do its magic.
-Popular ones are [Intel MKL], [OpenBLAS], and the reference [Netlib LAPACKE].
+neonrvm requires a linear algebra library providing BLAS/LAPACK interface to do its magic.
+Popular ones are [Intel MKL], [OpenBLAS], and the reference [Netlib LAPACK].

 Python bindings can be installed from the source package using [Flit] Python module by simply running: